-If you find yourself heading to the Santa Maria Valley on the central California coast to escape the chilly northern winter, make sure you stop by the Monarch Butterfly Grove at Pismo Beach.
-There, you can gaze upon thousands of delicate winged beauties who have had the same idea.
+If you find yourself heading to the Santa Maria Valley on the central California coast to escape the chilly northern winter, make sure you stop by the Pismo State Beach Monarch Butterfly Grove in Pismo Beach, CA. There, you can gaze upon thousands of delicate winged beauties who have had the same idea.

 These beauties are part of the western monarch population in North America, which migrates down from the northern states west of the Rocky Mountains to forested areas along the Pacific coast in central and southern California.
-Pismo Beach is one of just five monarch roosts in the Golden State that host more than 10,000 butterflies each year, many of which have braved a dangerous journey of over 1,000 miles by the time they reach their winter home.
+These monarchs have braved a dangerous journey of over 1,000 miles by the time they reach their winter home.

-At the Pismo Beach Monarch Butterfly Grove, there are telescopes placed around the grounds pointed at the largest clusters of butterflies so visitors can get a closer look at the vibrant hues and recognizable orange, black, and white pattern of the monarchs’ wings.
-For the best viewing experience, visit the park during the high season between November and February, before the weather starts to warm and the butterflies begin their long journey back north.
+At the Pismo State Beach Monarch Butterfly Grove, there are telescopes placed around the grounds pointed at the largest clusters of butterflies so visitors can get a closer look at the vibrant hues and recognizable orange, black, and white pattern of the monarchs’ wings.
+For the best viewing experience, visit the park during the peak season between November and January, before the weather starts to warm and the butterflies begin their long journey back north.

 The butterfly grove is located off Highway 1, on the west side of the road just past North Beach Campground.
 No parking permitted inside North Beach Campground.
 Admission is free and the park is staffed by docents from November to the end of February.
 Monday through Friday from 11 a.m. to 2 p.m, with a Docent talk at noon, and Saturday-Sunday & holidays from 10am-4pm, with Docent talks at noon and 2pm.
 A short boardwalk trail leads from the butterfly grove to the beaches at Pismo State Beach.